opsmill/infrahub/docs/02_tutorial/01_branches.md

 ## Create a new Branch

+==- Create a new Branch using the Frontend

 ==- Create a new Branch with `infrahubctl`

 Use the command line below to create a new branch named `cr1234`